stevenwangmx/carPricePredict/README.md

-# Auto Price Predition Project
+# Auto Price Prediction Project
 ## This Project is a sample procedure to use Python machine learning regression model to predict car price from a sample data.

 **Module 1:** [Exploratory Data Analysis](./exploratoryDataAnalysis.py)